Eks

 Arguments

-• name: The name of the cluster to create the node group in.
+• name: The name of your cluster.

 • nodegroup_name: The unique name to give your node group.